matth-dev/regicide/README.md

 ### Playing the Game

-Do the following commands to play the game (You'll play as Alice)
+Run the following commands to play the game (You'll play as Alice)

+> Since the game is played in the console, it may be hard to understand what's happening.
+I do not intend to make this more visually appealing since it's not the purpose of why I'm doing this project, sorry about that.

 ```bash
 cd regicide